MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/firmware-uefi-v2-0-weg.md

 ### Old Method Pre-Windows 10 Creators Update

-In an upgrade scenario (Win7 to Win10); a technician needs to change OS and firmware from Win7SPn Legacy boot+CSM to Win10 UEFI-CSM (minus CSM) and has Win7 SPn x64 installation media.
+In an upgrade scenario (Windows 7 to Windows 10); a technician needs to change OS and firmware from Win7SPn Legacy boot+CSM to Win10 UEFI-CSM (minus CSM) and has Win7 SPn x64 installation media.
 This process may look something like this (more details below).

 1. Consult with Original Equipment Manufacturer (OEM) on security options available to this firmware / motherboard.
 Not all security options will be available on some firmware / motherboard.